SE-France/dns-01-fortiadc/README.md

 ## Configuration

-This hook uses the gcloud command-line tool and fascilitates the default project and account information.
-Check ```gcloud info``` to see, what this is set to.
-Also, your account needs to have "editor" permissions in the current project.
+This hook uses Fortinet FortiADC API.
 This project needs to host your DNS zone for the domain (or a subdomain) you want to get a Let's Encrypt certificate for.
-Also, if you use the Google Cloud HTTPS load balancers, these have to be in the same project as well.
-Only required if you wish this hook to update the created certificates automatically.
+Also, if you use the FortiADC as a HTTPS load balancers, you have to manually add the certificate.

 Also you need to change the following settings in your dehydrated config (original value commented out):
 ```